 Long-Term Investors and the Covered Call Strategy

-After reading so much about selling covered calls, I am wondering about using this strategy for the long term.
-If I invest $20,000 in SPY, for example, and plan to hold it for the next 20-30 years, would it make sense to sell a covered call that is far out of the money in order to try and guarantee not having to sell the stock?
+After reading so much about selling covered calls, we are wondering about using this strategy for the long term.
+If we invest $20,000 in SPY, for example, and plan to hold it for the next 20-30 years, would it make sense to sell a covered call that is far out of the money in order to try and guarantee not having to sell the stock?
 I know the premium would be low, but would that extra premium income make a difference over the long term?

-Also, would I receive dividends if I kept using this strategy where the buyer was not exercising?
+Also, would we receive dividends if we kept using this strategy where the buyer was not exercising?

 Therefore, your decision has to be made by considering these facts:

 - You own 1,000 SPY shares (roughly $20,000) and will write 10-lots every time that the previous option expires worthless.

 - If you collect $0.10 per option and pay a $10 commission, that leaves you with $90.
 Earning $90 in four weeks on a $20,000 investment gives you a return of 0.45%.
 That's pretty small, but it is 5.4% when annualized.That is a nice extra annual dividend but is far less than most people who adopt covered call writing try to earn.